Roxy Theatre (New York City): The Roxy after Roxy

-In spite of the theater's fame and success, the stock market crash of 1929 created financial problems for its majority owner, the Fox Film Corporation.
+In spite of the theater's fame and success, the Wall Street crash of 1929 created financial problems for its majority owner, the Fox Film Corporation.
 This destabilized the Roxy's complex operations, and it was often saddled with inferior films.
 In 1932, Rothafel left the theater named for him for Rockefeller Center, where he opened the new Radio City Music Hall and RKO Roxy theaters.
 Most of the Roxy's performers and artistic staff moved to the Music Hall with him, including producer Leon Leonidoff, choreographer Russell Markert, and conductor Erno Rapee.
 The Roxyettes went on to greater fame at the Music Hall, where they became the Rockettes in 1935 (and where their successors continue performing today).
 The RKO Roxy soon changed its name to the Center Theatre when the owners of the original Roxy sued Rockefeller Center for rights to the Roxy name.

 After Rothafel's departure, the Roxy Theatre never quite regained its former glory, but remained a leading New York showcase for film and stage variety shows.
 In 1942, A. J. Balaban, co-founder of the Balaban & Katz theater chain, began nearly a decade as its executive director.
 He came out of retirement to run the theater at the urging of Spyros Skouras, the head of the Roxy's parent company, National Theatres, as well as 20th Century-Fox Studios.
 Balaban restored the theater to profitability with access to first-run Fox films, as well as the production and presentation of first-class live shows.
 Among his innovations were building an ice rink on the Roxy stage, and engaging many of the era's noted performers, such as the Nicholas Brothers, Carmen Cavallaro, and The Harmonicats.
 Even classical ballet dancers, such as Leonide Massine, performed there.
 Balaban invited the New York Philharmonic to the Roxy along with soprano Eileen Farrell for a two-week engagement in September 1950.
 Appearing for the first time as the main attraction at a movie palace, the orchestra played an abbreviated concert program four times a day between showings of the feature film, The Black Rose.